silnrsi/font-scheherazade/documentation/source/productsite/developer.md

 Full instructions for setting up the tools and building SIL fonts are available on a dedicated web site: [SIL Font Development Guide](https://silnrsi.github.io/silfontdev/).

+In addition, much of the code for Scheherazade New, Harmattan, and Lateef is shared.
+Carefully review the [font-arab-tools developer](https://github.com/silnrsi/font-arab-tools/blob/master/documentation/developer/developer) documentation to see how the code is shared.

 ## Building

 The Scheherazade New project can be built from source using [smith](https://github.com/silnrsi/smith).
 This is done via the sequence: